Things You Can’t Miss in Paihia!

 Location: Kayaking operators can be found on Paihia Beach and at the mouth of the Waitangi River.
-Book your trip with Bay of Islands Cruise & Kayak, Coastal Kayakers, The Rock Adventure Cruise or Bay of Islands Kayaking.
+Book your trip with Bay of Islands Cruise & Kayak (more in on Viator and Tripadvisor), Coastal Kayakers (on Viator and Tripadvisor), The Rock Adventure Cruise (on Viator and Tripadvisor) or Bay of Islands Kayaking (on Viator and Tripadvisor).

 4. Go on an Island-hopping Sailing Trip

 Relax to sound of elements on a sailing cruise around the Bay of Islands.
-Multiple sailing trips operate in the Bay of Islands, such as Barefoot Sailing Adventures, R. Tucker Thompson and Vigilant Yacht Charters, so there’s plenty of choices, whether you’re looking for more of a foodie experience or mix a little adventure in there with snorkelling and stopping off at various islands along the way.
+Multiple sailing trips operate in the Bay of Islands, such as Barefoot Sailing Adventures (more info on Viator and Tripadvisor), R. Tucker Thompson (on Viator and Tripadvisor) and Vigilant Yacht Charters (on Viator and Tripadvisor), so there’s plenty of choices, whether you’re looking for more of a foodie experience or mix a little adventure in there with snorkelling and stopping off at various islands along the way.
 Sail through the day or cruise at sunset.
 Whatever your choice, just remember to sit back, relax and crack open a beer!